google/comprehensive-rust/src/memory-management/manual.md

 You allocate and deallocate heap memory yourself.

+If not done with care, this can lead to crashes, bugs, security vulnerabilities, and memory leaks.

 ## C Example

 You must call `free` on every pointer you allocate with `malloc`: